Our review articles earn a small amount of revenue from product purchases made through affiliate links

 Impressions of each model

-Overall BEST: MOUNTAIN HARDWEAR Core Air Shelf Hooded Jacket Maximum comfort, adequate breathability and windproof.
+Best Overall: MOUNTAIN HARDWEAR Core Air Shell Hooded Jacket.
+It offers excellent comfort, breathability, and wind resistance.
 Recommended for all hikers!

 168cm, 56kg, size M, Black